Carpet Installation Guide (DIY)

 and knees may not cause you much pain while you are weeding your garden but I

-No matter what you do, you must protect your
+No matter what, you must protect your

 knees by wearing some good quality kneepads.
 But a word of warning, your knees